 Items and services obtained from external sources should be procured in an appropriate manner, using either a University Purchasing Card or Purchase Order.
 Reference the Payment Method for Expenditures – Quick Reference Guide for a summary list of various items/services and the appropriate procurement method to utilize for each.

 - Purchasing Card: Cardholders may use a University-issued purchasing card for non-routine, miscellaneous purchases totaling $5,000 or less.
-All purchases must comply with the University of Missouri Purchasing Card Policy Manual.
+All purchases must comply with the One Card Procedures manual.